 Total Participant Minutes

-The total number of minutes that all participants were in a meeting for.
-For example, if a meeting has 3 participants and lasts for 10 minutes, then the count is 30 participant minutes (3 x 10 minutes).
+The total number of minutes that all participants are in a meeting.
+For example, if a meeting has three participants and lasts for 10 minutes, then the count is 30 participant minutes (3 x 10 minutes).

 Participant Sending Video Minutes